Puff Adder (character): Fictional character biography

 Gordon "Gordo" Fraley was born in Atlanta, Georgia.
 Large and strong but not very bright, Puff Adder is a mutant with the ability to inflate, or "puff," his body mass, enhancing his strength greatly, and making him a dangerous adversary for superheroes.
 As a member of the fourth Serpent Squad, Puff Adder attempts to rob a Las Vegas casino, and battles Captain America, the Falcon, Nomad, and D-Man.
 With the Serpent Squad, he is freed from jail by Sidewinder.
 Puff Adder is inducted into the second incarnation of the Serpent Society as a double agent of the Viper during her invasion of the group.
 Puff Adder and the Viper's agents then betray Sidewinder, and encounter Captain America again.
-With Coachwhip and Rock Python, Puff Adder is sent to steal the Falcon's uniform in order to regain admission into the Serpent Society, and he battles Battle Star and the Falcon.
+With Coachwhip and Rock Python, Puff Adder is sent to steal the Falcon's uniform in order to regain admission into the Serpent Society, and he battles Battlestar and the Falcon.

 Alongside Anaconda, Puff Adder serves as bailiff at the Serpent Society's trial of Diamondback.
 With Anaconda and Rock Python, Puff Adder is sent to Diamondback's apartment to apprehend her.
 He battles Captain America and seemingly overpowered him.
 Puff Adder crash-lands a Serpent Saucer on Diamondback's apartment.
 He abducts Diamondback, Asp, and Black Mamba.
 Rock Python and Puff Adder are thrown from the Serpent Saucer by MODAM, and Puff Adder is injured in the fall.
 He is interrogated by Captain America and Paladin about the abduction of Diamondback and her friends.

 As a member of the Serpent Society, he develops a romantic relationship with Anaconda.
 He also serves briefly with Doctor Octopus' Masters of Evil.
 He participates in the attempted takeover of the Avengers Mansion while the other heroes are distracted by the events of the Infinity War.
 There, the team encounters the Guardians of the Galaxy.
 Puff Adder is given permission to "play with" Yellowjacket and Nikki but is stopped by Major Victory before he can touch them.